Players Code of Conduct

 - Control your temper.
 Verbal abuse of officials and sledging other players, deliberately distracting or provoking an opponent are not acceptable or permitted behaviours in football.

 - Work equally hard for yourself and your team.
 Your team’s performance will benefit, so will you.

 - Be a good sport, recognise all good plays whether they are part of your team or the opposition.

 - Treat all participants in football as you like to be treated.
 Do not bully or take unfair advantage of another competitor.

 - Cooperate with your coach, team-mates and opponents.
 Without them there would be no game.

 - Participate for your own enjoyment and benefit, not just to please parents and coaches.

 - Respect the rights, dignity and worth of all participant regardless of the their gender, ability, cultural background or religion.

 - Remember that children learn best by example.
-Appreciate good performances and skilful plays by all participants.
+Appreciate good performances and skillful plays by all participants